-GTP-004 is a fixed dose combination tablet for the treatment of the muscle weakness associated with myasthenia gravis.
-GTP-004 combines pyridostigmine (Mestinon®) with an antagonist of the GI side effects of pyridostigmine.
+GTP-004 is a fixed-dose combination tablet for the treatment of the muscle weakness associated with myasthenia gravis.
+GTP-004 combines pyridostigmine with an antagonist of the gastrointestinal, or GI, side effects of pyridostigmine.

 Myasthenia gravis is a chronic autoimmune disease of the neuromuscular junction characterized by muscle weakness.
 The disease occurs in all ethnic groups and both genders.
-The prevalence of the disease in the United States is estimated at 14 to 20 per 100,000 population, approximately 36,000 to 60,000 cases in the US (Howard, 2015).
-Myasthenia gravis most commonly affects adult women (under 40) and older men (over 60), but it can occur at any age (Myasthenia Gravis Fact Sheet; National Institute of Neurological Disorders and Stroke, 2016).
+The prevalence of the disease in the United States is estimated at 14 to 20 per 100,000 population, approximately 36,000 to 60,000 cases in the U.S. (Howard, 2015).
+Myasthenia gravis most commonly affects adult women (onset between 20 to 40 years) and older men (onset over 60), but it can occur at any age (Myasthenia Gravis Fact Sheet; National Institute of Neurological Disorders and Stroke, 2016).